acbarrentine/chimera-md/readme.md

 4. Override the Handlebars files

-    The Markdown files Chimera-md serves are assembled from your Markdown content folded into three different template files: `/data/templates/header.hb`, `/data/templates/footer.hb`, and `/data/templates/markdown.hb`.
+    The Markdown files Chimera-md serves are assembled from your Markdown content folded into four template files: `/data/templates/header.hbs`, `/data/templates/footer.hbs`, `/data/templates/sidebar.hbs`, and `/data/templates/markdown.hbs`.
 Here, again, you
     could make local customized copies of [these files](https://github.com/acbarrentine/chimera-md/tree/main/templates) and use volume mapping to have your container serve your copies.
 Three additional templates for index, error, and search are also in there.
 As with the style files, though, changes here have a decent chance of conflicting with changes I might make.
 I suggest using the partials system to isolate your changes, if possible.
-See how `markdown.hb` links to the other two.
+See how `markdown.hbs` links to the other two.

     Special note: the [Rust Handlebars library](https://docs.rs/handlebars/5.1.2/handlebars/index.html)
     is not a complete implementation of the Javascript original, so you may have to do